 Write down how you might achieve each of the objectives you just set for yourself, break them down into tasks.

 Try writing your company strap line in 20 words

 Describe what your company does in no more than twenty words, this will be used as your elevator pitch.

 ‘Rather Inventive helps businesses build a better marketing strategy so they can easily and repeatably attract more leads’

 Describe your ideal customer in 5 words

-Brainstorm about your ideal customer, write down some of the things that identify them, and don’t forget to have fun!
+Think about your ideal customer.
+The ones that you like working with and that pay on time!
+Write down some of the things that identify them and don’t forget to have fun!

 Know how many website visitors you need to meet your objectives

 Think about how many visitors you need to get the amount of leads, sales or calls you want every month.

 If you are not sure what how many visitors that is, try averaging the last three months of website visits and then add 30% to give you something to aim for.